fizen1201/Info/README.md

 # info
-This is my portfolio site having all my details
+This is my portfolio site having all my details.